mui/mui-x/docs/data/date-pickers/localization/localization.md

 :::warning
 This page focuses on translating the text inside the Date and Time Pickers.
-If you need to change the formatting of the text to conform to a given locale, visit the [Localized dates](/x/react-date-pickers/adapters-locale/) page.
+If you need to change the formatting of the text to conform to a given locale, visit the [Date format and localization](/x/react-date-pickers/adapters-locale/) page.
 :::

 ## Set translations globally